Loading...

 All-in-one ADA cable protectors can also connect to other cable protection units with the same connectors.
 This feature allows users to have ADA sections in their cable runs where wheelchairs, pedestrians, and small-wheeled vehicles can cross without having the entire run composed of ADA protectors.
 All-in-one ADA cable protectors are available in lightweight 18-inch sections for easy transporting.

 Advanced Modular System Accessibility Ramps.
-The Advanced Modular System (AMS) is an innovative cable protection option from Checkers Safety that allows users to protect an endless number of cables and hoses by linking together cable protection units.
+The Advanced Modular System (AMS) is an innovative cable protection option that allows users to protect an endless number of cables and hoses by linking together cable protection units.
 With the AMS Accessibility Ramps, users can implement an AMS system with the added feature of ADA-compliant accessibility ramps.

 One advantage of the AMS System Accessibility Ramps is that the ADA ramp is combined with two blue side ramps, which offer a greater range of access for wheelchairs and pedestrians.
 ADA ramps for the AMS system can also be interchanged with standard ramps or cable boxes.
 This customizable option gives users maximum control over their cable protection.